ilammy/ilammy.github.io/_drafts/birth-of-a-patch.md

 the commits are still self-contained pieces of changes.
 Each of them introduces some _small_ atomic improvement.
 It is important to keep them small but meaningful.
-Commit early and often, do not postpone committing until the end of the day.
+Commit early and often,
+do not postpone it until committing at the end of the day.
-If you feel that you’re not ready to commit then you won’t _ever_ be ready.

 ### Wrapping up for the day

 It’s important to have something working at the end of your hacking session.
 This feeling of accomplishment keeps you motivated and preserves momentum.
-In my case I’ve managed to get the feature more or less working.
+In my case I’ve managed to get the icons somewhat displayed.
 At least on my machine.
 In one environment.
 Sometimes.

-> [screenshot]
+If you know where to look.

+> [screenshot: screenshot of notepad with `xprop`]

-Now all that remains is to do more testing, fix remaining known bugs
+Now all that remains is to do more testing, fix some bugs
 (there _will_ be bugs),
 cleanup the code,
 prepare the patches